 It transforms each frame from the video input into the wavelet domain, using Cohen-Daubechies-Feauveau 9/7.
 Then it applies some filtering to the obtained coefficients.
 It does an inverse wavelet transform after.
 Due to wavelet properties, it should give a nice smoothed result, and reduced noise, without blurring picture features.
+This filter accepts the following options:

 The filtering strength.
 The higher, the more filtered the video will be.
 Hard thresholding can use a higher threshold than soft thresholding before the video looks overfiltered.
+Default value is 2.